 Advocating on Behalf of DUI Defendants for 30 years

 The Law Office of Gabriel & Gabriel has placed an emphasis on DUI defense in West Palm Beach for more than 30 years.
-Attorney Brian Gabriel is one of the leading attorneys challenging the use of the Intoxilyzer 8000 as the approved breath test for evidentiary results in Florida.
+Attorney Brian Gabriel has challenged the use of the Intoxilyzer 8000 as the approved breath test for evidentiary results in Florida.
 He understands the complexities of DUI cases, the science behind BAC test results, and how to craft a strong defense.
 Call 561-622-5575 for a free consultation or complete a contact form.